I feel it's appropriate that we start today's Boston Red Sox news and notes post with an audio clip of Journey's Don't Stop Believin'.

 Kalish started third by getting hit with a pitch followed by a walk to Nava.
 Anderson then singled with Marco Scutaro bringing in Kalish with a single.
 J.D.
 Drew grounded into a double play with Nava scoring to make it 2-0.
 After a walk to Victor Martinez, David Ortiz brought in Anderson.

 Big Papi would add another RBI in the fifth with a single and then Drew and VMart would go back-to-back with solo home runs in the 7th to ensure Lester's 19th win.

 A sweep of the Yankees tonight keeps the dream alive.
 A loss and the dreams are severely dashed.
 So let's keep the faith and hope the Red Sox can finish off the sweep and make the final week of the season that more exciting.

-We'll be back later with the lineups, batter/pitcher matchups and links but for now enjoy the links from the overnight.
+We'll be back later with tonight's lineups, batter/pitcher matchups, any news and links for the day.

 For more slices of Red Sox goodness, head over to the Boston Globe, Boston Herald, ESPN Boston, NESN, Providence Journal and WEEI websites.